TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Introduction

-In this work, we are interested in the problem of \textit{private retrieval of Merkle proofs} from a Merkle tree described as follows.
-Suppose that a database consisting of $n$ items $(T_i)_{i=1}^n$ is stored in a Merkle tree of height $h$ and that the Merkle root (root hash) is made public.
+In this work, we investigate the problem of \textit{private retrieval of Merkle proofs} from a Merkle tree described as follows.
+Suppose that $n$ items $(T_i)_{i=1}^n$ are represented by a Merkle tree of height $h$ and that the Merkle root is made public.
 We also assume that the Merkle tree is collectively stored at one or more servers.
-The goal is to design a retrieval scheme that allows a client who owns one item $T_i$ to retrieve its corresponding Merkle proof (in order to verify if $T_i$ indeed belongs to the tree) \textit{without} revealing $i$ to the servers that store the Merkle tree.
+The goal is to design an \textit{efficient} retrieval scheme that allows a client who owns an item $T_i$ to retrieve its corresponding Merkle proof (in order to verify if $T_i$ indeed belongs to the tree) \textit{without} revealing $i$ to the servers that store the Merkle tree.
+This problem was originally introduced in the work of Lueks and Goldberg~\cite{LueksGoldberg2015} and Kale \et~\cite{kales2019} in the context of Certificate Transparency~\cite{GoogleCT, CTwork21}.

-The problem of private retrieval of Merkle proofs defined above has a direct application in all systems that use Merkle tree to store data, in particular, \textit{blockchains}, in which privacy has always been a pressing issue \cite{Bernal2019, Raikwar2019, Ghada2021}.
-For example, a solution to this problem allows a client who has a transaction to privately verify whether the transaction belongs to a certain block or not by privately downloading the Merkle proof of the transaction from one or more full nodes storing the corresponding block.
-In the context of \textit{website certificates}~\cite{GoogleCT}, such a solution allows a web client to verify with a log server whether the certificate of a website is indeed valid (i.e., included in the log) without revealing which website it is visiting (see~\cite{LueksGoldberg2015, kales2019} for more detailed discussion).